35 Best Abandoned Cart Email Examples: Increase Sales Today

 Madewell

-I love a good play on words.
+We love a good play on words.
 The headline on this abandoned cart email from Madewell — These Look Good In Your Bag — really hits home.
-Then you have the subheadline kicker: …but they would look even better on you.
+Then, you have the subheadline kicker: …but they would look even better on you.

-Below the cut, Madewell shows you the items in your cart to help remind you of what you wanted.
+Below the cut, Madewell shows you the items in your cart to help remind you of items you wanted.
 It’s a clean, sleek email that works on multiple levels.

 22. Venus